Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

   // Note taker also had to pay for the executeOrder tx assert.isBelow(takerBalanceAfter, takerBalanceBefore - 100, 'Taker eth balance incorrect')

-6. Confirm the order was removed from the order book, `wallet-template/src/test/test_submit_executeOrder.js#L106 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/27b87d56d8d1ed6822728afe9b6d1eb157639135/src/test/test_submit_executeOrder.js#L106>`_
+6. Confirm the order was removed from the order book, line 107-108
 -----------------------------------------------

 .. code-block:: javascript